 Nothing smells quite as good as the holidays.
 Mulling spices, freshly baked cookies, hot cocoa and pine wreaths all meld to bring the holidays to life and give your house a fresh, festive scent (even in the middle of spring or summer).
 But thankfully you don’t have to spend all day in the kitchen (or wait until it's cold outside) to make your home smell like it’s straight out of a Christmas movie.
 With just a few ingredients you already have lying around, you can make these super easy citrus rind diffusers.

-Not only do they cleanse the air and eliminate bad odors, but they also release the scent of whichever oils, spices, and herbs you choose to put in them.
-So just reach for a few common kitchen staples like cloves, cinnamon and thyme and you’ll be singing Winter Wonderland in no time.
+I'm all for a festive and free holiday DIY, and these citrus rind diffusers are one of my faves.
+Not only do they cleanse the air and eliminate bad odors, but they also release the scent of whichever oils, spices and herbs you choose to put in them for an easy DIY diffuser.

-To make your diffusers, simply hollow out some citrus rinds, add coarse sea salt and a mix of your choice of warm scents like clove, ginger and thyme.
-The sea salt does double duty, absorbing bad odors from the environment while also diffusing the fresh citrus and herb scents.
+To make your diffusers for free (or next to nothin'), simply hollow out some citrus rinds, add coarse sea salt and a mix of your choice of warm scents like clove, ginger and thyme.
+The sea salt does double duty, absorbing bad odors from the environment and removing dust and impurities from the air while also diffusing the fresh citrus and herb scents.

 Here are three different citrus-y scents to make your home smell like the holidays.

 Slice the orange in half and hollow out both sides using a paring knife and spoon, being sure to remove as much of the fruit flesh as you can.
 In a small bowl, mix the sea salt, cinnamon essential oil and cloves.